Top 5 tips for making tummy time fun

 4. Creating a special bond

 Remember, you are your baby’s biggest motivation and they will enjoy nothing more than laying with you.
-To put a twist in tummy time, you can lay with your baby propped up on your chest and engage in some special bonding time.
+To put a twist on tummy time, you can lay with your baby propped up on your chest and engage in some special bonding time.
 Making eye contact, singing, giggling and talking are just a few of the wonderful things you can do to enjoy this special time together.

 5. Don’t rush it

 At first, your baby may not seem to enjoy tummy time.
 This is simply because it is quite a challenging and unfamiliar exercise in their early development.
 Build their timings up slowly, and make sure not to rush them into the activity.
-Timing is important – don’t place your baby on their tummy if they have just had a feed, or at times of the day where they are slightly irritable.
+Timing is important – don’t place your baby on their tummy if they have just had a feed, or at time of the day where they are slightly irritable.

 Not only does this activity encourage healthy development and your baby’s overall strength, but it will give you the opportunity to stop and do nothing else but enjoy lying together.